-When we make a decision to accept a main homelessness duty to an applicant.
-We will assist the home seeker to find accommodation; this might include searching for properties, liaising with landlord and arranging incentives such as the Discretionary Housing Benefit and use of the Council's prevention fund.
+When we decide to accept a main homelessness duty to an applicant.
+We will assist the home seeker to find accommodation; this might include searching for properties, consulting with landlord and arranging incentives such as the Discretionary Housing Benefit and use of the Council's prevention fund.